Matteo-99/lego_ferrari/README.md

 ### autonomous_ferrari.launch

 This launcher starts:
 - the joy_node node to control the PS4 joystick connected as /dev/input/js2 (change if necessary).
+If it is not possible to use a joystick in order to start an autonomous drive publish the folliwing message:

+> rostopic pub /joy

 - the rosserial_server socket_node is used to connect the robot at port 11411 as TCP client.
 - the [joy_mux_navigation_node](#joy_mux_navigation_node) is used to switch between autonomous and manual driving
 - the [navigator_node](#navigator_node) that provides the control algorithm for navigation